paulyuk/hello-sk-function-mcp/README.md

    python -m venv .venv
    ```

+3. Create a deployment in your Azure AI services resource:
+   - In the Azure portal, navigate to your Azure OpenAI resource
+   - Go to "Model deployments" and click "Create new deployment"
+   - Select **model name**: `gpt-4o-mini`
+   - Select **model version**: `2024-07-18`
+   - Give your deployment a name (e.g., "chat")
+   - Complete the deployment creation

-3. Configure your `local.settings.json` file with your Azure AI services:
+4. Configure your `local.settings.json` file with your Azure AI services:
    ```json
    {
      "IsEncrypted": false,